What if we ate like the Gauls?

 Rediscover the taste of Gallic cuisine!

-Le Souffle de Cernunnos is a blend of aromatics inspired by Celtic traditions, conforming to culinary practices attested in different parts of Gaul before Romanization.
-It is therefore ideal for cauldron cooking and stews.
+Le Souffle de Cernunnos (Cernunnos' Breath) is a blend of aromatics inspired by Celtic traditions, consistent with dietary practices attested in different parts of Gaul before Romanization.
+It is thus ideal for cauldron cooking and stews.

 Drinks

 Cervoise, a rustic unhopped beer made from barley, was the emblematic drink of the Gauls.
 It was often consumed warm, sometimes sweetened with a little honey or fruit.
 Mead also existed.
-Water, herbal infusions or decoctions were also part of daily life.
+Water, infusions, and herbal decoctions were also part of daily life.

-Wine was not yet widely distributed in inner Gaul before Roman influence.
-However, imports of Etruscan and Greek wine are attested as early as the 5th century BC in elite contexts (such as at Vix or Lattara), notably in the form of amphorae and libation craters.
+Wine was not yet widely distributed in inland Gaul before Roman influence.
+However, imports of Etruscan and Greek wine are attested as early as the 5th century BC in elite contexts (such as at Vix or Lattara), particularly in the form of amphorae and libation craters.

 Cauldron cooking

-The Gauls very frequently cooked in a cauldron or in earthenware pots over a wood fire.
-They prepared grain porridges, stews mixing meat, vegetables and legumes, or thick, nourishing mashes.
+The Gauls cooked very frequently in cauldrons or in clay pots over wood fires.
+They prepared cereal porridges, stews mixing meat, vegetables, and legumes, or thick, nourishing mashed dishes.

-Bread could also be cooked in a cauldron, on a bed of leaves or straw, or in the form of a dense flatbread.
-Unlike bread baking, which requires a hot fire and a very hot cauldron, everyday dishes were slowly simmered over embers, at around 95 degrees Celsius.
+Bread could also be baked in a cauldron, on a bed of leaves or straw, or as a dense flatbread.
+Unlike bread baking, which requires a hot fire and a very hot cauldron, daily dishes were slowly simmered over embers, at around 95 degrees Celsius.

 I want this cast iron cauldron

-Far from fantasies or folklore, Gaulish food was balanced and surprisingly rich.
+Far from fantasies or folklore, Gallic food was balanced and surprisingly rich.

-Returning to this cuisine today means rediscovering ancient gestures, a just simplicity, and a taste deeply rooted in life.
+Returning to this cuisine today means rediscovering ancient gestures, a rightful simplicity, and a taste deeply rooted in the living world.

 Want to rediscover authentic wood-fired cooking?

-Today, you can easily recreate this experience at home, whether in the wilderness or in your garden.
+Today, you can easily recreate this experience at home, whether in nature or in your garden.

 ✔️ Perfect for wood fires